solid/webid-oidc-spec/application-workflow-detailed.md

 #### 14. Generates an id_token

-The OP should generate a JWT [id token](https://www.oauth.com/oauth2-servers/openid-connect/id-tokens/) as per the oidc specifications.
+The OP should generate a JWT [id token](https://www.oauth.com/oauth2-servers/openid-connect/id-tokens/) as per the OIDC specifications.
 When decoded, the id_token could look like this.

 ```json
 {